qrakhen/periodiq/README.md

         // create a new element, attach it to the root element,
         // set its margin, assign a custom size,
         // and apply a background color
-        // checkout the documentation for AbstractElement and BaseElement to get more information about the included functions. var base = new Element.Base();
+        // checkout the documentation for Element and Element to get more information about the included functions. var base = new Element.Base();
         base.attach(Core.root)
             .setMargin(32, 32)